MichaelKaaden/traefik-playground/README.md

 # Traefik Playground

-tl;dr This is all about replacing Nginx with Traefik.
+tl;dr This is all about replacing Nginx with Traefik in your Docker Compose file.

 ## About

-I run most of the applications I run productively as containers.
+I run most of the applications I use productively in the form of Docker containers.
 Usually, I put an Nginx instance as reverse proxy ( or "edge router", as Traefik calls it) in front of it to hide my application architecture (typically at least separating the frontend from the API gateway).
 For this purpose, I use different path prefixes to distinguish between requests for the former or the latter.